-Please regard that the version of the update firmware is different to the existing firmware otherwise no update is executed.
+Please regard that the version of the update firmware has to be different from the existing firmware otherwise no update is executed.

-Display the Firmware version of the SPEED7 system via web page The SC CPU has an integrated web page that monitors information about firmware version of the I/O components.
+Display the Firmware version of the SPEED7 system via web page The CPU 313SC/DPM has an integrated web page that monitors information about firmware version of the I/O components.
 The Ethernet PG/OP channel provides the access to this web page.

 To activate the PG/OP channel you have to enter according IP parameters.
 This can be made in Siemens SIMATIC manager either by a hardware configuration, loaded by MMC respectively MPI or via Ethernet by means of the MAC address with PLC > Assign Ethernet Address.